Collection 1372 - Albury Court House

 Scope and content

-Court of Petty Sessions depositions (Jan - Dec 1978), Judges' notebooks, Plaint and Minute books, Justices sworn and register of applications for auctioneers', hawkers' and other licenses.
+Court of Petty Sessions depositions (Jan - Dec 1978); Quarter Sessions Judges' minute books (notebooks); District Court plaint and minute books; Register of applications for auctioneers', hawkers' and other licenses; a Register of Small Debts.

 Accruals